 Use of thermal cameras for the resolution of the problem

-During the heating season, the thermal camera can also identify areas that are poorly insulated (where what are know as thermal bridges have occurred) and where there are thermal escapes.
+During the warm season, the thermal camera can also identify areas that are poorly insulated (where what are known as “thermal bridges have occurred”) and where there are thermal escapes.
 These areas show as warmer than the surrounding parts of the roof.